Milnor fibre boundary of a non-isolated surface singularity: A geometric representation of and

-Indeed, if $f=zf'$ and $g$ is a generic linear function, then $s=1$, $\Sigma=\Sigma_1=\{x=y=0\}$, hence $d_1=1$.
-Moreover, the Milnor fiber $F'_1$ of the transversal type can be identified with the Milnor fiber of $f'$ (in two variables).
-Since $\{f'e^{i\alpha}=\delta\}=\{f'=\delta e^{-i\alpha}\}$, we get that the the vertical monodromy of $F'_1$ coincides with the inverse of Milnor monodromy acting on the Milnor fiber of $f'$.
-Hence, the characteristic polynomial of $M'_{1,ver}$ (determined by (\ref{charpols})(c)) should coincide with the characteristic polynomial of $f'$ provided by the classical A'Campo formula.
-The interested reader is invited to verify this on all the available graphs $\gc$. \end{remark}
+Since $\{f'e^{it}=\delta\}=\{f'=\delta e^{-it}\}$, we get that the vertical monodromy of $F'_1$ coincides with the inverse of the Milnor monodromy acting on the Milnor fiber of $f'$.
+Hence, the characteristic polynomial of $M'_{1,ver}$, determined by \ref{charpols}(c), should coincide with the characteristic polynomial of $f'$ provided by the classical A'Campo formula (\ref{eq:ACampo}).
+The interested reader is invited to verify this on all the available graphs $\gc$. \ix{A'Campo's formula}